The Direct to Video Connoisseur

 I believe this will be Phillip Tan's seventh film here, and we will finally be tagging him.
 Often, he plays a henchman or sleazy con man type, and just as often, he speaks with an Asian accent.
 Though he was Carradine's right hand man here as well, he spoke in his natural British accent, and he also showed off his martial arts skills.
 Both great, and both things we'll hopefully see when we do more movies that have him in them in the future-- though I doubt it.
 His smaller size seems to play better for the sleazy con man than the Brit who can fight, and I imagine the main reason they used his skills here was so he could fight Rothrock at the end.
 As an aside, Tan starred in both this, and the TV show Martial Law.

-You may have noticed if you've been checking the image pages for some of my posts recently, that I've been capturing production and distribution company logos as well (you can get to any film's image page* by clicking on any of the pics in that post.
-There's usually four or five more pics that don't make the actual review).
+You may have noticed if you've been checking the image pages for some of my posts recently, that I've been capturing production and distribution company logos as well (you can get to a review's image page by clicking on any of the pics in that post.
+Not every review has one, but for the ones that do, there's usually four or five more pics that don't make the actual review).
 These old (are they that old, 20 years?) screens just add to that old (is it that old either, ten years ago?) video store ambiance.
 Even as recently as 2001-2002, one of our local video stores had tons of VHS greats we could choose from, not just these DTV cheesefests, but also classics, and not-old-enough to be classics from the 80s.
 We just took for granted that that world would always exist, that there'd always be a place to get Dolph Lundgren's Pentathlon, or Mr. T's Be Someone of Be Somebody's Fool, and though I love Netflix, the fact that they and DVDs and iTunes and ONDemand have obliterated that world, and did it in a relatively short period of time, is disheartening.
 Part of what we like to do here is spotlight new DTV releases, because the rise of quality (and not-s0-quality) new movies going direct to video in recent years has been great; but also, we like to look back and remember what got a lot of us into this kind of thing, those trips to the video store combined with loads of pizza, junk food, and Mountain Dew (or later on, beer), a night where we could all yell at the screen and not take ourselves as seriously.
 When I pop a tape into my VCR, and that logo draws itself, and that cute little music or sound effect accompanies it, I'm back in that time, and have that feeling I used to get when I was home from college and wasn't eating dining commons food for a night.

 Word on the street is, Martial Law 2 is even better, but I'll wait until I do that review to let you know what I think.
 As far as Martial Law, it's a great time, and I'm sure you'll have fun with it.
 If you need a late 80s/early 90s DTV action cheesefest, this will fill your craving more than adequately.